pagkly/Zed/Investopedia3/How Penny Stocks Trade and How Investors Can Buy Them.md

 When considering options for potential investments, it's important to have enough information to make an informed decision.
 For some penny stocks, information on corporate performance can be very difficult to find.
 When this is the case, the information that is available about them may not come from credible sources.

 Stocks traded on the OTCBB carry the "OB" suffix to their symbol.
 These companies file financial statements with the SEC.
-However, companies listed on the [pink sheets](https://www.investopedia.com/terms/p/pinksheets.asp) are not required to file with the SEC.
-As such these businesses do not receive the same public scrutiny or regulation as the stocks represented on the NYSE, the Nasdaq, and [other markets](https://www.investopedia.com/ask/answers/08/security-market-usa.asp).
+However, companies listed on the [[pink sheets]](https://www.investopedia.com/terms/p/pinksheets.asp) are not required to file with the SEC.
+As such these businesses do not receive the same public scrutiny or regulation as the stocks represented on the NYSE, the Nasdaq, and [[other markets]](https://www.investopedia.com/ask/answers/08/security-market-usa.asp).

 ### No Minimum Standards